maruyamaworks/dynamosearch/docs/reference/index.md

 ### Performance Notes

 - Each unique token in the query generates one DynamoDB Query operation
-- Consumed capacity scales with number of unique tokens × number of attributes searched
+- Consumed capacity scales with number of unique tokens × number of fields searched
 - Results are sorted in-memory after retrieval (top-k selection)

 ## reindex()